andim/peptidome/paper/notes.md

 One can export all viruses with a human host from uniprot by searching for host:9606.
 The majority of these proteins are many duplicates of proteins of HIV1, which creates various issues with the down stream analysis.
 I have thus also generated a version of the viral proteome excluding HIV1.

+# 2019-01-14: Email to Ben Greenbaum:

+Among other things I've now also looked at B cell epitopes and interestingly for Malaria they are also more similar to the human proteome than random peptides.

+As viruses have such short proteomes it is hard to get good statistics on a single virus.
+I've thus started analyzing also more global statistics across the human virome (by downloading all uniprot proteins with host = human).
+These analyses again show how remarkably universal the constraints on proteins are: again most of the statistics are very similar to the human proteome.

+I was thinking that maybe soon it will be the time to switch from this exploratory phase to making up our mind on what we think the key takeaways are.

+I am still a bit unsure about how to best think about what these analyses tell us and thus also about how to tell the story eventually.
+On the one hand the analyses show that proteins are very highly random and that the small deviations from randomness are mostly conserved across species.
+On the other hand the differences between peptides from different proteomes while small are often statistically significant, including the differences between random peptides from an organism and those in IEDB.

+# 2019-01-15: Questions for chatting with Bill

+- How should one quantify the degree to which constraints on the proteome statistics are universal vs. phyla specific?
+What should we expect physically?

+- Which type of Max ent model is most appropriate?
+A model with translation invariant pairwise couplings?
+Constraining the number of cooccurrences of amino acids (which could account for the fact that the proteome distribution is a mixture of distributions for different classes of proteins)?

+- What does it all mean for immunology?